EmbarrassingMoment/ProceduralDrawingMaterialSamples/readme.md

 1. Clone or download this repository.
 2. Copy the contents of the `Content` folder from this repository into your project's `Content` folder.
-3. Drag and drop the Material Functions from the Content Browser into your materials.

 ## License